 We win awards for our reporting.

 - Society of Professional Journalists, 2012 National Ethics in Journalism Award

 - Edward R. Murrow, 2102 National Winner for Online News Operation, Local Market, Audio Investigative Reporting

 - Outstanding Citizen Diplomat 2012 from the New Orleans Citizen Diplomacy Council,

 - Press Club, 2012 Excellence in Journalism Awards

-- Twitter followers = more than 15,000
+- Twitter followers = 17,000+

 With your sponsorship support you ensure that The Lens continues to produce thoroughly researched stories that lead to larger conversations and community change.

-If you are interested in becoming a sponsor*, please contact Anne Mueller at firstname.lastname@example.org or (504) 258-1624.*The Lens reserves the right to accept or decline any sponsorship it is offered.
+Click here to link to a printable rate sheet.The Lens reserves the right to accept accept or decline any sponsorships.
 The Lens will decline to accept sponsorships that it knows or believes to be misleading, inaccurate, fraudulent or illegal, or that fails to comply, in The Lens’ sole discretion, with its standards of decency, taste or dignity.
 Like all quality publishers of original journalism, The Lens maintains a clear separation between news and sponsorship content.
 Sponsorships that attempt to blur this distinction in a manner that, in The Lens’ sole judgment, confuses readers will be rejected.